Julio Jaramillo: Professional career

 Returning to civilian life in 1960, he continued his career, reaching sellout performances of up to four consecutive months at Guayaquil's Guayas Theater.
 He also had a part in an Ecuadorian movie, "Fiebre de Juventud: Romance en Ecuador", and another one in Argentina.
 In 1965, he settled in Venezuela and completed successful tours of Mexico, Puerto Rico, and Central America.
 He also recorded duets with Daniel Santos, Olimpo Cárdenas, and Alci Acosta.

+He recorded the Leoncio Burgos composition, "Amor Incomparable", which was released on a single.
+It debuted in the New York Latin American Single Hit Parade chart at no. 18 for the week of 27 January 1968.
+As shown in the 10 February issue of Record World in its Latin Deejay Reports section, William Valentin Rico from WHOM in New York reported that "Amor Incomparable" was at no. 13.

+Also in the late 1960s, he had an album, Amor Incomparable released on Ibersound IB-584.
+He also had another record released on the label.
+It was Mas Exitos on IB-590.

 His last international tour was held in the United States and Canada.
-The scandals of his turbulent life were often also a source of news.
-He was imprisoned on several occasions, almost always due to crimes against women or noncompliance with the Juvenile Court.
-Besides being married five times, Julio had children with other women: it's estimated he had up to twenty-eight children.
-He never denied his humble origins, was always very generous and lavish with his friends, and a stereotype of machismo from his early upbringing.

-Operation

-On his return to Ecuador in 1975, tired, prematurely aged and corroded by cirrhosis, he was booed at a performance in his hometown because his voice was no longer the same.
-In his last years of his life, Julio Jaramillo had a radio program at Crystal Radio entitled "The J.J.
-Hour", whose commercial time did not even generate enough money for him to make a decent living.

-During the early days of the month of February 1978, Julio Jaramillo underwent a highly risky medical procedure to remove gallstones.
-The procedure was successful, but during the postoperative period he was imprudent enough to pull the probes connected to his body.
-This caused a peritonitis which forced doctors to perform a second operation.
-However, because of the years as a bohemian and neglect, his body did not respond as expected.
+Surgery

+After his return to Ecuador in 1975, during his final years, he hosted a radio show called "The J.J.
+Hour" on Radio Cristal.

+In February 1978, Julio underwent a dangerous procedure to remove his gallstones.

 Death

-Jaramillo died at the young age of 42.
-His remains were given a farewell like no other person has known in Guayaquil.
-It is estimated that there were about 250,000 Ecuadorians at his funeral.
+Jaramillo died at the age of 42.
+It is estimated that there were about 250,000 Ecuadorians at his funeral in Guayaquil.
 His level of popularity in Ecuador could be compared to Frank Sinatra's in the United States, Pedro Infante in Mexico, or Carlos Gardel's in Argentina.
 Since 1993, his birthday has been commemorated as a national holiday for the pasillo: Día del Pasillo Ecuatoriano (Day of the Ecuadorian Pasillo).